 - 2010’s- Employee engagement becomes the businesses’ shop window and high on the agenda of businesses and workers alike

 Internal communications is integral to ensuring an alignment of employees and the organisation’s goals.
 Good internal communication facilitates collaboration across departments and within, as well helping to cultivate business culture.

 An internal function that engages with all its workforce effectively is far more likely to get the best out of them by connecting through appropriate channels.

 Companies who embrace technology tend to fare better with internal communication.
 Modern intranet solutions with chat functions, community hubs and news feeds that share company information, aids connectivity.

 Recommended Reading 📖: Why is Internal Communication Important?

 Types of Internal Communication

 Management and leadership communication internally is generally around strategy, results and company updates.
-Communication from the top of the organisation is vital to internal communications plans and helps employees to feel more connected with the business, taking more pride in their own work as a result.
-To enjoy the benefits, organisations need a platform where managers are more accessible.
+Gallup found that leaders account for 70% of the variance in employee engagement, having a huge impact on culture and how people interact with one another.
+Leaders can help employees to feel more connected with the business, taking more pride in their own work as a result.

 2. Peer-to-Peer sharing